dotnet/docs-maui/docs/fundamentals/controltemplate.md

 ## Redefine a control’s UI

-When a `ControlTemplate` is instantiated and assigned to the `ControlTemplate` property of a `ContentView` derived custom control, or a `ContentPage` derived page, the visual structure defined for the custom control or page is replaced with the visual structure defined in the `ControlTemplate`.
+When a `ControlTemplate` is instantiated and assigned to the `ControlTemplate` property of a `ContentView` derived custom control, or a <xref:Microsoft.Maui.Controls.ContentPage> derived page, the visual structure defined for the custom control or page is replaced with the visual structure defined in the `ControlTemplate`.

 For example, the `CardViewUI` custom control defines its user interface using the following XAML: